go-krb5/krb5/README.md

 * Tested against users that have pre-authentication required using PA-ENC-TIMESTAMP.
 * Microsoft PAC Authorization Data is processed and exposed in the HTTP request context.
 Available if Microsoft Active Directory is used as the KDC.

-## Contributing
-If you are interested in contributing to krb5, great!
-Please read the [contribution guidelines](https://github.com/go-krb5/krb5/blob/master/CONTRIBUTING.md).

 ---

 ## References

 * [RFC 3244 Microsoft Windows 2000 Kerberos Change Password and Set Password Protocols](https://tools.ietf.org/html/rfc3244)
 * [RFC 4120 The Kerberos Network Authentication Service (V5)](https://tools.ietf.org/html/rfc4120)
 * [RFC 3961 Encryption and Checksum Specifications for Kerberos 5](https://tools.ietf.org/html/rfc3961)